SunidhiChauhan/Hello-world/README.md

 ## Steps to follow :scroll:

 ### 1. Register for Hacktoberfest
-You can register from [here](https://hacktoberfest.digitalocean.com).
+You can register for Hacktoberfest from [here](https://hacktoberfest.digitalocean.com).

 ### 2. Fork it :fork_and_knife: